Yelp/dumb-init/README.md

 Running this same command without `dumb-init` would result in being unable to stop the container without `SIGKILL`, but with `dumb-init`, you can send it more humane signals like `SIGTERM`.

+It's important that you use [the JSON syntax][docker-cmd-json] for `CMD` and `ENTRYPOINT`.
+Otherwise, Docker invokes a shell to run your command, resulting in the shell as PID 1 instead of dumb-init.

 ## Building dumb-init